 How many of these do you remember?
 I think Mars Bars, Twix and Kitkat are still my favourites, although nowadays, I only allow myself one piece on a Friday, because they have no calories on that day.

+As I remember, we used to have a weekly delivery from the "pop man" who would bring every imaginable flavour - I remember Dandelion and Burdock being a favourite.
 Set menus were much more common at home - a hang on from the fifties after rationing finally stopped.
 Fish on Friday - usually from the chippy, or occasionally a "Chinky do" - we made our own dim sum by ordering half a dozen dishes from the local Chinese restaurant.
 Sunday was traditionally a roast, even in the summer - I can remember lazing on the back lawn with a small glass of sherry while the joint roasted.
 Saturday saw dishes created from scratch using fresh ingredients – almost every recipe started with slicing an onion, and we had around a dozen different recipes we'd alternate.
 Quickest was bacon, onion and potato casserole, all the way through to a complex moussaka.
 Making a béchamel sauce from scratch was a real skill.

 On weekdays, we were more likely to open tinned vegtables with chops or a Fray Bentos pie - you opened the flat tin and the pale pastry rose to many times its thickness, turning golden brown.